 It’s a balancing act between not loading content that won’t be used (and using up data) and creating the perception of speed by preloading content users are likely to need next.

 One way to create the illusion of speed and soothe impatient users is to use placeholders until content loads.
 Facebook’s mobile app does this, with what effectively appears to be a polished wireframe loading as soon as the app opens, holding space for the posts that load as they download.
 This transitional screen signals to users that something is happening with the content before it actually loads.

 Provide Feedback to Users

 Giving users feedback as they perform actions on a mobile app is an important aspect of a positive user experience.
 As mentioned previously, animations and transitions are one way to give feedback.

-Tactile and audio feedback are also possible with mobile devices.
+Tactile and audio feedback is also possible with mobile devices.
 Providing touch feedback when certain actions are performed is particularly popular with mobile games, and also with error messages.
 Audio feedback is popular with functions on all kinds of apps.
 Nonetheless, designers shouldn’t rely on audio feedback since so many people keep their phone silenced at all times.

 Minimize Data Input

 Another key mobile UX best practice is to minimize the amount of data input required.
 This was touched on previously, but the more data a person has to enter into a mobile app, the more likely they are to abandon the task.